thomasw04/RustyBear-Engine/README.md

 My very first Game-Engine written in Rust + wgpu.
 The plan is to use it at Ludum Dare 54.
 It is more or less an eductational project.
 I just like building Game-Engines.

+For the asset management of the engine see [thomasw04/what](https://github.com/thomasw04/what)

 ## Featues (Current)
 - Native Metal (macOS), Vulkan (Linux + Windows) and DirectX 12 (Windows) support.
 Thanks to wgpu.